U.S. Federal Bureau of Prisons: Criminal Alien Report August 2019

 To explain the meaning of these preceding criminal alien inmate numbers and percentages, I will translate them into words:

-Combining August 25th BOP criminal alien inmate numbers, there were 36,140 criminal aliens in the BOP prison system.
-Alien inmates were 19.8 percent of the federal prison population; approximately two in every ten inmates were criminal aliens.
+Combining August 24th BOP criminal alien inmate numbers, there were 33,639 criminal aliens in the BOP prison system.
+Alien inmates were 19.0 percent of the federal prison population.